 "She fell asleep in the middle of Sensei's lecture," Ino pipped in, raising an eyebrow.

-"In my defense, I already knew it," I said, very much not making eye contact as I set the table a little faster.
+"In my defense, I already knew it," I said, very much not making eye contact as I ran back to the kitchen to grab napkins.
 I could hear the front door close, muffled against the clattering of dishes.

 I could hear the frown in Mother's voice.
 "That's not a valid excuse."